 Listening is the first step to being able to communicate with someone, but there’s more to it than simply hearing the words the other person says.
-We say so much with our tone, facial expressions, and body language that often our words and what we mean to communicate are completely different.
+We say so much with our tone, facial expressions, and body language that often our words and what we mean to communicate don't match up.

 When we want to talk about something that’s difficult, we often shy away from it.
 So we might say how we’re actually feeling, but in an attempt to dull the sharpness of the pain we’re expressing, we laugh or say it in a silly voice or in some other way that could indicate to the listener that what we just said doesn’t have to be treated seriously.

-Alternately, we could avoid mentioning what’s on our minds, but when we’re talking about other topics, our tone of voice is often subdued or we’re simply uninvolved in the conversation because we’re thinking of other things.
+Alternately, we could avoid mentioning what’s on our minds, but when we’re talking about other topics, our tone of voice may be subdued or we’re simply uninvolved in the conversation because we’re thinking of other things.

-If they say something sad or troubling but laugh afterwards, it’s okay to ask if that’s how they really feel and that it’s okay if they truly are upset.
+If they say something sad or troubling but laugh afterwards, it’s okay to ask if how they feel about it.

-If they seem distracted and enthusiastic, ask them what’s really on their mind.
+If they seem distracted and unenthusiastic with your conversation, ask them what’s really on their mind.
 Let them know that you’d rather have an uncomfortable conversation if it’s genuine than an easy one that’s insincere.

 These seem like such basic ideas, but so often, as speakers, we avoid having sincere conversations because we’re embarrassed, we don’t want to impose on our friends, or it’s just plain hard to get the words out.